eclipse-sumo/sumo/docs/web/docs/Tools/LiSuM.md

-Two versions of LiSuM are provided: A graphical version called [\#LiSuM-GUI](#lisum-gui) and a command line version suitable for batch processing called [\#LiSuM-Core](#lisum-core)
+Two versions of LiSuM are provided: A graphical version called [\#LiSuM-GUI](#lisum-gui) and a command line version suitable for batch processing called [\#LiSuM-Core](#lisum-core) The graphical interface needs at least Java 11 to run, LiSuM-Core (the commad line version) works with Java 8 as well.

 # LiSuM-GUI